mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

     # "Using electionId and setVersion to detect stale primaries"
     # for comparison rules.

-    if serverDescription.maxWireVersion >= 17:
+    if serverDescription.maxWireVersion >= 17:  # MongoDB 6.0+
         # Null values for both electionId and setVersion are always considered less than
         if serverDescription.electionId > topologyDescription.maxElectionId or (
             serverDescription.electionId == topologyDescription.maxElectionId
             and serverDescription.setVersion >= topologyDescription.maxSetVersion
         ):
             topologyDescription.maxElectionId = serverDescription.electionId
             topologyDescription.maxSetVersion = serverDescription.setVersion
         else:
             # Stale primary.
             # replace serverDescription with a default ServerDescription of type "Unknown"
             checkIfHasPrimary()
             return
     else:
         # Maintain old comparison rules, namely setVersion is checked before electionId
         # see "Using electionId and setVersion to detect stale primaries"
         # for comparison rules.

+        if serverDescription.setVersion is not null and serverDescription.electionId is not null:
+            # Election ids are ObjectIds, see
+            # "using setVersion and electionId to detect stale primaries"
+            # for comparison rules.
+            if (
-      if topologyDescription.maxSetVersion is not null \
+                topologyDescription.maxSetVersion is not null
-          and topologyDescription.maxElectionId is not null \
+                and topologyDescription.maxElectionId is not null
-          and (topologyDescription.maxSetVersion > description.setVersion
+                and (
+                    topologyDescription.maxSetVersion > serverDescription.setVersion
+                    or (
-              or topologyDescription.maxSetVersion == description.setVersion
+                        topologyDescription.maxSetVersion == serverDescription.setVersion
-              and topologyDescription.maxElectionId
+                        and topologyDescription.maxElectionId > serverDescription.electionId
-              > description.electionId):
+                    )
+                )
+            ):
                 # Stale primary.
-          # replace description with a default ServerDescription of type "Unknown"
+                # replace serverDescription with a default ServerDescription of type "Unknown"
                 checkIfHasPrimary()
                 return

-      topologyDescription.maxElectionId = description.electionId
+            topologyDescription.maxElectionId = serverDescription.electionId

-      if description.setVersion is not null \
-          and (topologyDescription.maxSetVersion is null
+            if serverDescription.setVersion is not null and ( topologyDescription.maxSetVersion is null
-              or description.setVersion > topologyDescription.maxSetVersion):
+                or serverDescription.setVersion > topologyDescription.maxSetVersion
+            ):

-          topologyDescription.maxSetVersion = description.setVersion
+                topologyDescription.maxSetVersion = serverDescription.setVersion

     for each server in topologyDescription.servers:
         if server.address != serverDescription.address: